plinkysynth/plinky-site/src/routes/docs/posts/build-guide-black.md

 Thank you for getting a Plinky kit.
 It is an easy DIY build suited for beginners and comes with many of the critical electronics pre-assembled.
 However, it does require very careful and precise soldering.

-If this is your first time soldering, please read the [Adafruit Guide to Excellent Soldering](https://learn.adafruit.com/adafruit-guide-excellent-soldering/) first.
+If this is your first time soldering, please read the [Ifixit Guide to Soldering](https://www.ifixit.com/Device/Soldering) first.

 ### Some tools you will need